Liquid Droplets¶

 - On

-Particle distribution data is computed.
+Particle distribution data are computed.

 - Off

-Particle distribution data is not computed.
+Particle distribution data are not computed.

 - Enable Movement Control